webreinvent/vaah-docs/docs/vaahflutter/core/api.md

 ## Ajax method

-- ajax method automatically converts objects from `snake_case To lowerCamelCase` when `Receiving the response`.
+- Ajax method automatically converts objects from `snake_case To lowerCamelCase` when `Receiving the response`.

-- ajax method automatically converts objects from `lowerCamelCase To snake_case` when `Sending the request`.
+- Ajax method automatically converts objects from `lowerCamelCase To snake_case` when `Sending the request`.

 ### Parameters